-When a Case Doesn’t Settle in Mediation, Here’s What’s Next
+When a Case Has No Settlement At Mediation, What’s Next?

 To better understand why a case may not settle as hoped for at mediation, it’s important to first understand the true purpose of mediation (we discussed this at length in Deposition, Mediation, Litigation: What Do They Mean For Your Case?).